UPBGE/UPBGE-Docs/source/manual/logic_nodes/introduction.rst

 Introduction
 ============

-As an alternative to Python scripts and Logic Bricks, Logic Nodes try to provide an intuitive and versatile way to create game logic.
+As an alternative to Python scripts and Logic Bricks, Logic Nodes provide an intuitive and versatile way to create game logic.
 They are designed to support rapid prototyping, enabling artists and game designers to quickly test and even fully implement features.